MASILab/tractem/README.md

 Please see the ***preprocessing*** folder for source code related to transforming DW-MRI data into Talairach space.

+## Postprocessing

+Please see the ***postprocessing*** folder for source code related to computing tracts and tract density images from the manually created seed and exclusion regions described in the protocol.

 ## Visualization

 Please see ***visualization*** for miscellaneous utilities for rendering the data from this study.
 Notably: